Skip to Content

 The Lake Louise gondola is one of four sightseeing gondolas in Banff National Park.
 Visitors to Lake Louise Sightseeing Gondola have the choice of taking a quad ski chairlift or a closed gondola to the upper grizzly bear viewing area.

 We recommend the open-air chairlift as it gives you the most visceral experience.
-Being in the open air allows you to enjoy unimpeded views, smell the fresh mountain air and gives you the best chance to see a grizzly bear.
+Being in the open air allows you to enjoy unimpeded views, smell the fresh mountain air and gives you the best chance to see Banff wildlife.

-The ride to the top in a chairlift or gondola is slow and enjoyable.
-The ride to the top of the Lake Louise Gondola takes about 14 minutes.
+The enjoyable ride to the top in a chairlift or gondola a very enjoyable 14 minutes.
 Along the way, you’ll enjoy beautiful fields of wildflowers, rushing mountain streams and dense evergreen forests.
 The scene is so magical it’s hard to concentrate on watching for grizzly bears.

-As amazing as the ride up the Lake Louise Summer Gondola is, the ride down is simply incredible.
+As amazing as the ride up the Lake Louise Gondola is, the ride down is simply incredible.
 The 180-degree views of the Canadian Rocky Mountains are mind blowing.
 In addition to views of Lake Louise, you’ll love the views of the glacier covered Canadian Rocky Mountains.
-It’s a sight you won’t soon forget.
+The view from this Lake Louise sightseeing gondola It’s a sight you won’t soon forget.

 Find even more things to do in Banff in the summer here.